pscedu/psc-wpdocs/aibd/ways_to_set_up_environments_DN.md

 <tr>
 <td style="vertical-align:top;">
 <ul>

-<li>When a pre-configured Docker container already exists.
+<li>When a pre-configured Docker container already exists

-<li>When superuser privileges are needed or setting up the environment, like installing an OS library.
+<li>When superuser privileges are needed or setting up the environment, like installing an OS library
 </li>
 </ul>
 </td>
 <td style="vertical-align:top;">
 <ul>

-<li>Offers flexibility for installing more libraries and software.
+<li>Offers flexibility for installing more libraries and software

-<li>Allows reproducible results since the container can be reused across hosts.
+<li>Allows reproducible results since the container can be reused across hosts

-<li>Can be easily placed and used from I/O optimized storage.
+<li>Can be easily placed and used from I/O optimized storage
 </li>
 </ul>
    </td>
    <td style="vertical-align:top;">
 <ul>

-<li>The singularity module has to be loaded every time.
+<li>The singularity module must be loaded every time.</li>

-<li>Adds another layer of complexity when developing and troubleshooting code.
+<li>Adds another layer of complexity when developing and troubleshooting code

-<li>Uses at least a couple of gigabytes of disk space.
+<li>Uses at least a couple of gigabytes of disk space

-<li>Singularity and Docker are not 100% compatible but only Singularity is available on Bridges-2.
+<li>Singularity and Docker are not 100% compatible but only Singularity is available on Bridges-2

-<li>Extra steps are required for modifying containers.
+<li>Extra steps are required for modifying containers
 </li>
 </ul>
    </td>